hashicorp/terraform-provider-aws/website/docs/r/s3_bucket_replication_configuration.html.markdown

 ~> **NOTE:** To avoid conflicts always add the following lifecycle object to the `aws_s3_bucket` resource of the source bucket.

-This resource implements the same features that are provided by the `replication_configuration` object of the `aws_s3_bucket` resource.
-To avoid conflicts or unexpected apply results a lifecycle configuration is needed on the `aws_s3_bucket` to ignore changes to the internal `replication_configuration` object.
+This resource implements the same features that are provided by the `replication_configuration` object of the [`aws_s3_bucket` resource](/docs/providers/aws/r/s3_bucket.html).
+To avoid conflicts or unexpected apply results, a lifecycle configuration is needed on the `aws_s3_bucket` to ignore changes to the internal `replication_configuration` object.
 Failure to add the `lifecycle` configuration to the `aws_s3_bucket` will result in conflicting state results.

 ```
 lifecycle {